-(i) Potential Investigation Outcomes
+(c) Potential Investigation Outcomes

-- (i)An investigation may determine that, on a balance of probabilities, an alleged incident (s) took place; however, upon investigation did not amount to harassment/discrimination; - (ii)An investigation may determine that, on a balance of probabilities, an incident(s) took place and amounts to harassment/discrimination; - (iii)An investigation may determine that, on a balance of probabilities, there is insufficient evidence to conclude whether an incident(s) took place, and consequently whether or not harassment/discrimination occurred; - (iv)An investigation may determine that, on a balance of probabilities, the incident(s) did not take place and there is no finding of harassment/discrimination; - (v)An investigation may determine that the complaint is vexatious/frivolous.
+- An investigation may determine that, on a balance of probabilities, an alleged incident (s) took place; however, upon investigation did not amount to harassment/discrimination: - An investigation may determine that, on a balance of probabilities, an incident(s) took place and amounts to harassment/discrimination; - An investigation may determine that, on a balance of probabilities, there is insufficient evidence to conclude whether an incident(s) took place, and consequently whether or not harassment/discrimination occurred; - An investigation may determine that, on a balance of probabilities, the incident(s) did not take place and there is no finding of harassment/discrimination; - An investigation may determine that the complaint is vexatious/frivolous.

-(j) Request for Review of A Final Investigation
+6.8.6.10.
+Request for Review of A Final Investigation

-A complainant or respondent may request to the Executive Superintendent Equity, Engagement and Well-being, that a Review of the Investigation be undertaken.
-The intent to submit a formal "Request for Review" must be made to the Human Rights Office in writing within seven (7) business days of the issuance of the final written summary of investigation findings.
+A complainant or respondent may request to the Executive Superintendent.
+Human Rights Equity, Engagement and Indigenous Education Well-being, that a Review of the Investigation be undertaken.
+The intent to submit a formal "Request for Review" must be made to the Human Rights Office in writing within seven (7) business days of the issuance of the final written summary of investigation findings (Formal Investigation Process) or the Expedited Investigation Findings Letter.
 The actual document to be submitted for consideration of a review, outlining the ground(s) for the review (see below), and all relevant details must be submitted to the Human Rights Office within 15 business days of notifying the HRO of the intent to request a review.